Confronting today’s challenges for tomorrow’s sustainable future

 There’s never been a better time for students seeking to channel their passion for sustainability into a career.
 And there’s no better place to engage these issues than Denver, Colorado.
 Our location provides unparalleled opportunities to engage first-hand with the greatest concentration of environmental groups, green businesses, government agencies and other resources in the world.

-In our newest MA program, students complete 60 credits including three common core courses, three conceptual core, three specializations, three methods training, three electives and one internship.
+In our newest MA program, students complete 60 credits including Korbel School core courses, three degree core courses, a specialization, three skills or methods courses, plus electives and an internship.

 A sampling of highlighted courses includes:

 - Global Environmental Governance